bejayoharen/bjorg.github.io/engineering-growth.markdown

 3. [Structuring interviews](/management/engineering-team-growth-3-structuring-interviews/)
 4. Onboarding and training
 5. Sourcing candidates
-6. Making candidates want tow work for you
+6. Making candidates want to work for you
-7. Dealing with a larger organization
+7. Dealing with a growing organization

 Some other great resources on this topic include: